shsagir/play-area-sync/docs/git.md

 ## Git desktop GUIs

-Most people probably use Git from the command line (aka bash, terminal).
+Most people probably use Git from the command line (aka bash, terminal, shell).
 But there are also GUIs (desktop Apps) to manage Git.
 Those help to get started and to see visually what's going on:

 * [Git Desktop GUIs list](https://git-scm.com/downloads/guis)